Six Documentaries on Sexual Assault

 Like “The Hunting Ground,” this film also documents college sexual assault through interviews with victims across college campuses in the U.S. It closely follows five female students who chose to speak out after being sexually assaulted, using their personal testimonies to change the conversation on sexual assault.

 This brand new documentary tells the story of two teenage girls whose sexual assaults were recorded on camera and shared across social media, resulting in devastating consequences for both the girls and their families.
-What makes this recent and raw story all the more heartbreaking is that neither girl is still alive to tell their stories.
+What makes this recent and raw story all the more heartbreaking is that only one is still alive to tell their story.

 The Central Park Five